pedrocamargo/map_matching/README.md

 ##### Parallelization

 Map-matching (for cold data) is an embarassingly parallel problem.
 However, no advanced parallelization was implemented so far.
 Contributions on this issue are welcome
+However, the path computation part of the algorithm DOES release the GIL, so threading might be worth pursuing

 # Using the code